 Now we are ready to install Raspiblitz via script.
 For this we start the Raspiblitz VM and log in as root user in the console.
 First of all update everything:

 Now we need to download the Build SDCard Script from Rootzoll.
 The version can be customized as you like.
-The latest version (as of block time 755125) is the 1.8.
+The latest version is the 1.10.

 The script now shows you information from your system.
 If all this is correct, start with “yes”.